id4zs2008/blob-dyn/README.md

 # blob-dyn
-The script examines inter-residue comminications in proteins using advanced correlation methods
+The script detects intra-pro comminications using advanced correlation methods